 DISCLAIMER: “ASK ROBIN” is not intended to be or replace face to face counseling.
-This is a free public service.
 You may email Robin to ask questions.
 Your email may or may not be selected for print.
 The names and case specifics will be changed to protect those involved.
 Please make your questions brief and to the point.
 The answers given are limited and not meant to be therapeutic in nature.

 My husband was recently killed in Iraq.
 I have three small children.
 My oldest is in the second grade and is acting out, not concentrating and the teacher believes he is ADHD.
 I’ve noticed these changes in behaviors after his father left and then an increase after the funeral.
 I never saw him as ADHD before now.
 I guess I want to believe the teacher, but I’m not sure what is going on.
 How long will he take to get over this, and how can I help him?